AmingAndrei/violence.website/content/species/devils/steel_sharks.md

 Sensory Capabilities

 Steel Sharks are completely blind, with no visual processing capability.
 They detect light through tactile receptors, but possess no conceptual understanding of colour.
 Their primary perception relies on a multispectral system combining echolocation, thermal imaging, airwave sensitivity and chemoreception.
-This system achieves an average perceptual accuracy of 90% within a 100-metre radius.
+This system achieves an average perceptual accuracy of 90% within a 100 m radius.
 Their eyes, although responsive to stimuli, serve no functional purpose and are presumed cosmetic.

 Behavioural States